gurugio/lowlevelprogramming-university/README_tr.md

 * Recommended Courses
    * [CS401: Operating Systems from saylor.org](https://learn.saylor.org/course/view.php?id=94)

-Sayısız iyi kitap listesi var. Çok kitap okumalısın demek istemiyorum.
-Sadece bir kitabı dikkatlice okuyun.
-Ne zaman bir teori öğrenirseniz, onun kodunu uygulayın.
-**Implementing one thing is better than knowing one hundred theories.**
+There is an infinite list of good books.
+I don't want to say that you should read many books.
+Just read one book carefully.
+Whenever you learn a theory, implement simulation code of it. **Implementing one thing is better than knowing one hundred theories.**

 ##  <a name="Languages"></a>Languages

 ### <a name="Assembly"></a>Assembly

-X86 veya ARM arasından birini seçin. İkisini de bilmenize gerek yok.
-Assembly dilini bilmek önemli değil. Önemli olan bir CPU ve bilgisayarın komut setini anlamaktır.
-Böylece en yeni CPU'nun assembly dilini yazmanıza gerek kalmaz.
-8086 veya Corex-M'yi seçin.
+Choose one between x86 or ARM.
+No need to know both.
+It doesn't matter to know assembly language.
+The essential thing is understanding the internals of a CPU and computer.
+So you don't need to practice the assembly of the latest CPU.
+Select 8086 or Corex-M.

 * [8086 assembly programming with emu8086](https://github.com/gurugio/book_assembly_8086)
   * basic concepts of CPU and computer architecture